weejayuk/jump.ios/Docs/Capture Integration Guide.md

     captureTraditionalSignInType:captureTraditionalSignInType];

-**Note**: See the Capture API doc for [`/oauth/auth_native`](http://developers.janrain.com/documentation/api-methods/capture/oauth/auth_native/) for more information on the default flow file, and default flow version.
-Contact your Janrain Deployment Engineer or Janrain Support for help configuring the Capture Flow parameters.
+**Note**: See the Capture API doc for [`/oauth/auth_native`](http://developers.janrain.com/documentation/api-methods/capture/oauth/auth_native/) for more information on the default Capture flow name, and default flow version.
+Contact your Janrain Deployment Engineer or Janrain Support for help configuring the flow parameters.

 ## Start the User Sign-In Flow